 When I joined my Master’s, I had a chance to build a new identity on top of a previous, undesirable identity.
 Today, I’m carrying forward that identity.
 In order for my ego to successfully carry forward this desirable identity, it needs to forget the old undesirable identity.

-When I talked to my friend about about our undergrad years, I remember him saying:
+When I talked to my friend about our undergrad years, I remember him saying:

 - Elua, I., Laws, K. R., & Kvavilashvili, L. (2012).
 From mind-pops to hallucinations?
 A study of involuntary semantic memories in schizophrenia.
 Psychiatry Research, 196(2-3), 165-170.